cysouw/diathesis/text/c01_introduction.md

 Already from this example it becomes clear that it is often really difficult, if not impossible, to attach a specific valency to a verb.
 Given that most (and possibly all) German lexemes show some kind of diathesis, I reject the traditional notion of a fixed valency belonging to a specific verb (see [@sec:intro-valency] for a more extensive discussion).
 Alternatively, I propose that it is possibly to list all ~~lexeme-specific roles~~ (or equivalently ~~lexical roles~~) as a fixed characteristic of each lexical verb.
 The following criteria will be used to determine the lexical roles of a verb:

 First, each role that is case-marked in at least one clause-alternant is a lexeme-specific role.
-In the example of *füllen* in [@Last], each of the three roles is marked as nominative, accusative or dative in at least one of the alternants, so all three roles are lexeme-specific.
+In the example of *füllen* in [@last], each of the three roles is marked as nominative, accusative or dative in at least one of the alternants, so all three roles are lexeme-specific.
 Various exceptions and stipulations to this criterion are discussed in [@sec:case-delimiting-arguments].

 Second, all obligatory prepositional phrases are lexeme-specific roles.
 Such prepositional phrases, that cannot be left out, are not very widespread in German and mostly designate a location.
-Some verbs always expect such a location-role [@Next a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role [@Next c,d], see e.g. [@sec:prepositions-action-result].
+Some verbs always expect such a location-role [@next a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role [@next c,d], see e.g. [@sec:prepositions-action-result].

 :::ex
 a.
 Der Stuhl befindet sich im Wohnzimmer